 GCN has networked to bring together Alabare » and Janette Vizard, Grants Officer from Severnvale Housing », to raise awareness of ex-Homeless Veterans in Gloucestershire in order to seek grants for ICT courses

-Chester Barrie has an outlet store in the Gloucester Quays Outlet Centre, providing the same attention to detail and commitment to quality as the old bespoke houses on Saville Row, but in a more accessible way.
+Chester Barrie had an outlet store in the Gloucester Quays Outlet Centre, providing the same attention to detail and commitment to quality as the old bespoke houses on Saville Row, but in a more accessible way.
 They mix craftsmanship and knowledge gained over 80 years, with a contemporary eye for colours, weave and accessories, to bring a fresh attitude to tailoring.

 We have networked with Chester Barrie, that kindly donated a number of suit jackets, trousers and shirts for the Veterans for them to wear at job interviews and formal events.
+Unfortunately, the Gloucester Quays branch has since relocated.

 For the past seven decades, this charity has inspired and transformed the lives of millions of young people from all walks of life.
 From volunteering to physical activities, life skills to expeditions, achieving a DofE Award is a passport to a brighter future, valued by employers and universities.